munki/S3Middleware/README.md

-This is a proof-of-concept project that builds an s3 middleware plugin for Munki 7.
+This is a project that builds an s3 middleware plugin for Munki 7.

 It is a port of Wade Robson's s3 auth middleware: https://github.com/waderobson/s3-auth